badiaamakhlouf/DS_ML_InterviewBank/README.md

     - Finally, the decision is based on the specific requirements of your project and your familiarity with each language's ecosystem.

 - 🧹 [Data Cleaning and Preprocessing](pages/data_cleaning_and_preprocessing.md):
-    - This step involves mastering the handling of missing data (null values), removing duplicates, handling outliers, and executing various data manipulation tasks.
+    - This step involves mastering the handling of missing data (null values), removing duplicates and handling outliers.
     - This step is essential for extracting accurate insights from the provided data.
     - Successfully completing these cleaning and preprocessing steps is crucial for subsequent stages, such as feature engineering and extraction, where refined features are created to enhance model performance.